 (6) This regulation does not apply to an investment in debt securities issued by a corporation, subsidiary or institution referred to in subregulation (5)(b) unless the corporation, subsidiary or institution has assigned to it a long-term unsecured debt credit rating that is not lower than —

-(a) an “A” rating by Standard & Poor’s or Fitch Ratings; or
+(a) a “BBB” rating by Standard & Poor’s or Fitch Ratings; or

-(b) an “A2” rating by Moody’s Investors Service.
+(b) a “Baa2” rating by Moody’s Investors Service.

 (7) This regulation applies to an investment whether or not it is to be held until maturity.

+[Regulation 5 amended: SL 2023/197 r.
+4.]

 6. Inspection by Under Treasurer of accounting records etc.

 The Under Treasurer, or an officer of the Treasury authorised by the Under Treasurer, may inspect the accounting records and accounting and financial management information systems of an agency.